-My friend’s approach to discerning worldliness was precarious because he was judging external appearances while missing the motives of heart (Luke 6:43-45).
-It elevated his preferences to conscience-binding authority, e.g., drums in an African church are okay, but not in an American church.
-Is this the bible speaking?
+My friend’s approach to discerning worldliness was precarious because he judged external appearances while missing the heart’s motives (Luke 6:43-45).
+It elevated his preferences to conscience-binding authority, e.g., drums in an African church are okay but not in an American church.
+Is this the Bible speaking?
 Or is it white, American, conservative Christian-speak?

+A “comparative religious culture” is not wise (2 Corinthians 10:12).
 It tempts Christians to compare “my list with your list of standards.”
-In my friend’s system, each Cristian would have different lists depending on their interpretation of worldly.
-A “comparative religious culture” is not wise (2 Corinthians 10:12).
-This perspective is why Christian communities draw more attention to their stylistic distinctions that make them look different than the culture in which they live.
+In my friend’s system, each Christian would have different lists depending on their interpretation of worldly.
+This perspective is why Christian communities draw more attention to their stylistic distinctions that make them look different from the culture in which they live.

 The New Testament Pharisees were proficient at living out this separated and structured lifestyle.
-They had Gnostic tendencies, which Jesus was not shy about condemning.
-(Read Matthew 23:1-39) The Pharisees’ doctrine of separation led them to hold the Law up as the epicenter of life, and then they placed “hedges” around those 600+ laws.
+They had gnostic tendencies, which Jesus was not shy about condemning.
+(Read Matthew 23:1-39.)
+The Pharisees’ doctrine of separation led them to hold the Law up as the epicenter of life, and then they placed “hedges” around those 600 plus laws.

 There was a fear that they would break the Law, so they erected safe barriers (doctrine of separation) to keep them from messing up the Law.
-The sad consequence is that they were noted for their “spirituality” by the number of hedges they set-up, all of which was extra-biblical.
+The sad consequence is that they were noted for their “spirituality” by the number of hedges they set up, all of which were extrabiblical.
 Their severe asceticism led to a breakdown in their theology—spiritually, logically, practically, and relationally.

 Legalism is a “fear-based culture.”
 Being afraid is one of the strongest temptations for external rule-keepers.
 They live in a culture that is rife with insecurity.
 It is a “list culture.”
 Everyone has a list to live by, and seemingly no one lives according to the same set of “rule-ish preferences.”
 Because they hold their standards at the “level of the conscience,” the list becomes a matter of authority for a legalist.

 But it is worse than that.
-When these legalistic Christians interact with other legalistic believers who do not practice things that they do, there is a temptation to judge them uncharitably because the assumption is that they are sinning—according to their legalistic list of rules to live by to be right with God.
+When these legalistic Christians interact with other legalistic believers who do not practice things, there is a temptation to judge them uncharitably because the assumption is that they are sinning—according to their legalistic list of rules to live by to be right with God.

 God does not call us to instability or double-mindedness (James 1:5-7).
 And He is not calling us to create a culture that draws more attention to our styles and preferences than our Lord.
 It is not wise to develop choices for statement-making—even if that was not your intent.
 Drawing attention to yourself through immodesty or over-modesty is not necessary or prudent.

-Ironically, my buddy who was watching a movie in another town was more concerned about hiding from the Christians than the non-Christians.
-Our life is sideways when we’re shielding ourselves from the Christians but have less concern about what non-Christians see, think, or say about us.
+Our lives are sideways when we’re shielding ourselves from the Christians but are less concerned about what non-Christians see, think, or say about us.
 Suppose you met a pagan in another town while attending a movie and led him to Christ.
+Ironically, my buddy, who watched a movie in another town, was more concerned about hiding from the Christians than the non-Christians.

-Ironically, He had more anti-religious rules than anti-cultural ones.
+Ironically, Jesus had more anti-religious rules than anti-cultural ones.
 He would work on the Sabbath (Matthew 12:1-2).
 He would trash a “church building” (John 2:13-16).
 He condemned religious people (Matthew 23:1-39).
 He hung with a harlot (John 8:1-11).
-Though He was out of step with the so-called holy people, He was not out-of-step with His community.
+Though He was out of step with the so-called holy people, He was not out of step with His community.